juls858/swapkit-fee-experiment-analysis/README.md

 ```

 **First-time tips:**
-- Dashboard may take 10-30 seconds to load data from Snowflake
+- Dashboard loads data from dbt-created marts in Snowflake
+- Use sidebar to navigate between pages: Weekly Summary, Pool Analysis, User Analysis
-- Use the sidebar filters to explore different date ranges and fee tiers
+- Use filters to explore different date ranges and fee tiers
-- Download CSV exports using the download button
+- Download CSV exports using the download button on each page

 ### Troubleshooting Installation